Regulatory Disclosure

 Claim factors

-This includes the cost of providing death benefit and other insured benefits.
+This includes the cost of providing Death Benefit and other insured benefits.

 The historical figure is not an indicator of future performance of our products.